The Art and Science of Poisoned Weapons in Ancient Warfare

 Becoming a true master of poisoned weapons required years of practice, not just in combat but in laboratory-like precision.
 Training included:

 • Identifying antidotes: Shamans and warrior-priests taught which herbs or minerals could counteract common toxins, often using these as part of emergency kits.
-For example, the Chinese used aconite antidotes derived from wine and salt.
+For example, the Chinese used aconite antidotes derived from wine and salt, and these remedies were carried into battle by designated medical attendants.

 • Team coordination: Warriors practiced using poisoned weapons only from specific positions within a formation to avoid accidental cuts to allies.
-In phalanx battles, poisoned javelins were thrown only on command and from the rear.
+In phalanx battles, poisoned javelins were thrown only on command and from the rear, with clear signals to ensure that no friendly troops were in the line of fire.

 The Role of Knowledge: Toxinology as an Ancient Science